Sumit-Si/Sumit-Si/README.md

 - 👋 Hi, I’m @Sumit-Si
 - 👀 I’m interested in web development.
-- 🌱 I’m currently learning Javascript and Git.
+- 🌱 I’m a fresher who wants to build projects as well as learn new skills.
 - 💞️ I’m looking to collaborate on projects.
 - 📫 How to reach me just email me ->  pankajsinghtomar987@gmail.com .